uncomfyhalomacro/uncomfyhalomacro/README.md

 distribution.
 I believe in the spirit of open source and its potential to advance scientific discovery and innovation.

-I also post blogs sometimes at [my website](https://uncomfyhalomacro.pl).
+I also post blogs, rants and notes sometimes on [my website](https://uncomfyhalomacro.pl).

 You can connect with me through the following:
 - 📧 Email — contact@uncomfyhalomacro.pl